 * Exclusions: Alaska and Hawaii.

-Any member/employee/immediate family of Bonnie Plants and/or a Bonnie Plants affiliate is not eligible for inclusion and/or participation in selecting a class winner and/or the random selection of a state winner.
+Any member/employee/immediate family of Bonnie Plants and/or a Bonnie Plants affiliate is not eligible for inclusion and/or participation in the program, selecting a class winner and/or the random selection of a state winner.
 The term “immediate family” includes children, step children, siblings, step siblings, grandchildren, spouses, parents (including in-laws), step parents, and grandparents.